IzyPro/WatchDog/README.md

 ## What's New

-- Support for External Databases (local & remote)
-  - Support for MSSQL(SQL Server), MySQL and PostgreSQL Databases
+- In-code logger for messages and events

 ## Fixes